Call Now! Call Now!

 • When you return to work: Make sure your doctor provides information about any restrictions you may initially have.
 For instance, if your job requires a lot of standing, but you cannot stand for more than 15 minutes at a time.

-What is the Insurance Company’s Take if You Go Back Before Your Doctor Discharges You?
+What Is the Insurance Company’s Take if You Go Back Before Your Doctor Discharges You?

 If you are injured in a Pennsylvania car crash, your Personal Injury Protection insurance will be used to cover your medical bills initially, no matter who is liable for the accident.
 If an attorney determines you are eligible to pursue additional compensation for your damages, such as pain and suffering, you will need to file a personal injury lawsuit